enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/mana.md

 ;;;;;

 When there are mana sources linked to your spell, they will be prioritised when ploys draw mana.
-Mana links with greater limits provide a greater ratio of mana so that all sources are drawn from equally.
+Mana links with greater limits provide a greater ratio of mana so that all links are drained of the same percentage of their available mana.
-Mana links are lossy, with a tax of 70% incurred on the mana source.
+A tax is incurred on the caster prior to draining the source.
-The limit on mana links is the amount of mana drained post-tax.
+The tax percentage is the caster's health divided by the source's health.
-The amount of mana actually provided to your spell is the mana link's limit divided by 1.7.
+If the caster is not alive, a value of 25 is used in place of health.

 ;;;;;